Murder of Aundria Bowman

-Aundria Michelle Bowman (born Alexis Miranda Badger; June 23, 1974 – disappeared March 11, 1989) was an American teenager who vanished under mysterious circumstances from her family's property in Hamilton, Michigan.
-Adopted as an infant, Aundria Bowman was raised by her adoptive father, Dennis Bowman.
-At age 14, she accused him of molesting her.
+Aundria Michelle Bowman (born Alexis Miranda Badger) (b.
+June 23, 1974 – disappeared March 11, 1989) was an American teenager who vanished under mysterious circumstances from her adoptive family's property in Hamilton, Michigan.
+She was adopted as an infant, by Dennis and Brenda Bowman.
+When she was 14, she accused her adoptive father, Dennis Bowman, of molesting her.
 A short time after this incident, she vanished from her family's rural property.
-Dennis Bowman claimed that she had stolen money from her adopters before running away.
+It was later found that Dennis Bowman had murdered her and then gave a cover story claiming that she had stolen money from her parents before running away.

-She remained a missing person for more than 30 years, and her case was classified as a runaway.
+Aundria Bowman remained a missing person for more than 30 years, and her case was classified as a runaway.
 In November 2019, Dennis Bowman was arrested for the September 1980 murder of Kathleen Doyle in Norfolk, Virginia.
-Dennis Bowman was extradited to Virginia in February 2020 to face charges in Doyle's murder, and in May 2020, was charged with Aundria Bowman's murder.
+He was extradited to Virginia in February 2020 to face charges in Doyle's murder, and in May 2020, was charged with Aundria Bowman's murder.

 Aundria Bowman's case has received national media attention, including coverage by Inside Edition and Oxygen.
-In 1993, she was one of several missing children whose photographs were shown in the music video for the Soul Asylum song "Runaway Train".
+Into the Fire: The Lost Daughter is a two-part Netflix original documentary about her case released on September 12, 2024.

 Background

-Aundria Bowman was born Alexis Miranda Badger on June 23, 1974 in New Orleans, Louisiana.
-At nine months old, she was placed for adoption by her biological mother, Cathy Terkanian, and, after a period in foster care, was adopted by the Bowman family of Michigan at 21 months old, and renamed Aundria.
+Aundria Bowman was born Alexis Miranda Badger on June 23, 1974, in New Orleans, Louisiana.
+She was placed for adoption by her then 15-year-old biological mother, Cathy Terkanian, at 9 months old.
+She was adopted by Dennis and Brenda Bowman, of Hamilton, Michigan.
+Dennis Bowman was her adoptive father.

 Disappearance

 In late 1988, Bowman raised concerns with staff at her high school when she expressed fearfulness of going home from school.
 Staff at the school involved police, who interviewed Bowman, during which she claimed that her adoptive father was molesting her.
-A social worker returned Bowman to her family's residence, and confronted them about Bowman's allegations; Dennis and his then-wife both refused the allegations, claiming that Bowman's rebelliousness had been sparked by her family's recent disclosure that she had been adopted as an infant.
+A social worker returned Bowman to her family's residence, and confronted them about Bowman's allegations; Dennis and his wife both denied the allegations, claiming that Bowman's rebelliousness had been sparked by her family's recent disclosure that she had been adopted as an infant.

-Shortly after this incident, the Bowmans relocated to a mobile home in a rural area of Allegan County.
-This was the last place Aundria Bowman was seen.
+Shortly after this incident, the Bowmans relocated to a mobile home in a rural area of Allegan County, and she disappeared from there.
 When her family reported her missing, Dennis Bowman claimed she had stolen money from him before running away.
-Bowman's case was classified as an "endangered runaway."
+Bowman's case was classified as an "endangered runaway".